mhurley100/pands-project/README.md

 In the command line interface run Iris-2.py.
 Iris-2.py uses graphics to aid analysis and identification of trends within the dataset using the seaborn visualisation library.
 Seaborn pairplot is used to graphically compare the distribution of each dimension and their relationship to other dimensions.

 Iris-Setosa stands out as being easy to classify given the 4 dimensions.
 - 2 scatter plots are generated to demonstrate the correlation between sepal width and length and petal width and length for each class of Iris.
 From the scatter matrix you can see that Iris Setosa is almost completely identifiable based on sepal width and length and petal width and length.
-This is clealy demonstrated in the scatter plot matrices.
+This is clearly demonstrated in the scatter plot matrices.

 - Iris Versicolor and Iris Virginica are more alike as there is an overlap in sepal width and length but are more identifiable by petal width and length.